robotpy/robotpy-crio/README.txt

 ``boot.py`` script, which is referred to as the bootloader.

 If ``boot.py`` ever exits (due to an exception, for example), the C++ code exits.
-The default ``boot.py`` catches any user exceptions and reloads the user code after 5 seconds.
+The default ``boot.py`` simply exits on any user exception.
+If this happens, you can reboot easily via NetConsole by simply typing "reboot" followed by hitting the enter key.
 This is how code reloads are performed.
-Note: because of the way code reloads are performed, changes to ``boot.py`` and parts of the Python system library (files in lib/python3.1) require a full robot reboot (e.g. power cycle) to reload.
-As boot.py is written in Python, this restart behavior can be customized as desired.
+As boot.py is written in Python, this behavior can be customized as desired.

 .. _SIP: http://www.riverbankcomputing.com/software/sip/intro